 An Intent to File Claim is most relevant when filing Fully Developed Claims.
 With regular claims, one can submit a partially supported (incomplete) application and get a date stamp so that benefits are retroactive to that date.
 This is not the case with Fully Developed Claims.

 Intent to File a Claim can be used for Pension (Aid and Attendance or Housebound), Death Pension (Survivor’s Benefits), Compensation, and DIC (Dependency and Indemnity Compensation) claims.

 Applicants have one full year following the filing of an Intent to File a Claim to file their “formal claim” or completed claim with all the necessary supporting evidence.
 If an applicant is uncertain whether they can gather all the evidence required within one year, they should not file an Intent to File a Claim.
 However, in most cases, a year is sufficient time to gather all the needed documents to support a claim.

-There are no costs associated with filing an Intent to File a claim.
+There are no costs associated with filing an Intent to File Claim.